SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Boolean (True | False)``

-    When **True**, the velocity will vary between the Min & Max velocity proportionally to the images luminance.
+    When **True**, the velocity will vary between the Min & Max proportionally to the image's luminance.

     When **False**, the Min Velocity will always be used.